SurrajKumar2000/Parkinson-Detection-System/README.md

  ![deep-brain-stimulation-artwork-677090921-595450b43df78cdc298a3b97](https://user-images.githubusercontent.com/68986795/115753854-43667f00-a3b9-11eb-9a0b-049be81effd1.jpg)

-   -->In this project **Dimensionality Reduction Method[PDA]** is used to filter the most frequently occured data and the models are trained and tested in **Linear Regression,KNN,Random Forest**.
+   -->In this project **Dimensionality Reduction Method [PCA]** is used to filter the most frequently occured data and the models are trained and tested in **Linear Regression,KNN,Random Forest**.

+# Conclusion

+  Among the various models tested Random Forest Classifier gives greatest accuracy of 96%-98%.